 - Step-by-step plan writing a press release

-- Step-by-step plan from acquisition to contract
+- Step-by-step plan from acquisition to assignment

 - Step-by-step plan project planning